arangodb/python-arango/README.md

   strategy="depthfirst"
 )

-# Get the visited nodes in order
+# Return the visited nodes in order
 results.get("visited")

-# Get the paths traversed
+# Return the paths traversed in order
 results.get("paths")
 ```